-Proposed Structure Plan: North Park - Ngalawala (Reciprocity)
+Figure 8Proposed Structure Plan: North Park - Ngalawala (Reciprocity)

 - The proximity of Macquarie Centre plays an important anchor role, especially with the creation of new streets accessing the retail precinct (New North Street).
-The existing high-profile pharmaceutical business also forms a key business anchor. - Responsive, Reciprocity and Relationships are connections to Ngurra, represented with links to open spaces, natural landscape and recreation spaces through to natural creeks including Barabiyanga (Porters) Creek. - Around Porters Creek and Khartoum Road, a new cluster of public-facing uses will encourage gathering and meeting throughout the day-this could include new performance and arts spaces around the creek line. - Improvements to Khartoum Road will assist east-west connections within the urban environment and improve access to the national park.
+The existing high-profile pharmaceutical business also forms a key business anchor. - Responsive, Reciprocity and Relationships are connections to Ngurra, represented with links to open spaces, natural landscape and recreation spaces through to natural creeks including Barabiyanga (Porters) Creek. - Around Industrial Creek and Khartoum Road, a new cluster of public-facing uses will encourage gathering and meeting throughout the day-this could include new performance and arts spaces around the creek line. - Improvements to Khartoum Road will assist east-west connections within the urban environment and improve access to the national park.
 Woven ways will link key sites and have a strong role in creating a walkable neighbourhood. - Adjacent landowners will work together to create the woven ways that will be an exemplar for delivery focused on connectivity and walkability.

-Years 1-5 Years 6-10 From year 11+ New diversified employment space for approximately 1,000 new jobs Innovation-led temporary and Additional 1,000 new jobs with increased diversity of type and sector and further local residential growth Space for 2,000+ additional jobs in a diversity of sectors and scales New infrastructure connections meanwhile uses 18-hour economy strategy Continuous connection along New ceremonial spaces for culture Permanent and temporary connectivity projects through the fine grain road network and woven ways Khartoum Road
+Years 1-5 Years 6-10 From year 11+ New diversified employment space for approximately 1,000 new jobs Additional 1,000 new jobs with increased diversity of type and sector and further local Space for 2,000+ additional jobs in a diversity of sectors and scales Innovation-led temporary and meanwhile uses residential growth 18-hour economy strategy New infrastructure connections Continuous connection along New ceremonial spaces for culture Permanent and temporary connectivity projects through the fine grain road network and woven ways Khartoum Road

-Design o riteria Description New public open space Create 45,000sqm of parks, squares, plazas and linear parks.
-Create open spaces that are inviting, accessible, diverse and comfortable.
+Design criteria New public open space Create 50,000sqm of parks, squares, plazas and linear parks.
+Create open spaces that are inviting, accessible, diverse, comfortable and encourage activation.
 Restore Industrial Creek and integrate the riparian corridor into Creek Restoration Park.
 Ensure all areas are within 400m of a 3,000sqm park.
-Location of taller buildings • Locate taller buildings along Talavera Road and within the new activity hub at the intersection of Talavera Road and Khartoum Road.
+Location of taller buildings Location of Talavera Road and Within the new activity hub at the intersection of Talavera Road and Khartoum Road.